About China

 Is the water safe to drink?
 While water quality is improving, drinking tap water still isn't recommended in China due to the presence of pollution and natural contamination of water supplies.

 Do you recommend travel insurance?
-While not required, we highly recommend all Travelers get travel insurance for their trip to protect themselves from the unknown!
+While not required, we highly recommend all Travelers purchase protection.
+Check out plans from our partner, Travel Insured International, or from a provider of your choice.

 How much should I pack?
 As we will be using shared transfers and spaces throughout our tour we recommend all Travelers pack as lightly as possible.
 Please review our luggage restrictions below.